Hortense Ward Courageous Leader Award

 Read full bio here.
 Watch Mary Cranston’s acceptance speech here.

 - Be a graduate of a law school

 - Have demonstrated outstanding professional achievement

 - Have a history of efforts to achieve gender parity in positions of leadership, influence, and responsibility in the legal profession, exhibited in one or more of the following ways:

 - Taking specific, concrete steps to eliminate gender bias

 - Commit to attend the award ceremony

 Submit a nomination form in addition to a 2-page letter that outlines specific examples of the nominee’s credentials based on the criteria above.
 Supporting documents must include the nominee’s resume/curriculum vitae and at least three (but no more than five) recommendation letters from other individuals.
-At least one recommendation letter must come from a woman who benefited directly from the nominee’s efforts.
+At least one recommendation letter must come from a person who benefited directly from the nominee’s efforts.
 The nomination packet may also include articles that display the nominee’s credentials and additional personal anecdotes.